shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new.md

    ![Model Debugging](media/model_debugging.png)

 7. After selecting a profile, we need to configure parameters for dashboard components.
-Explore through the ocmponent parameters for model debugging
+Explore through the component parameters for model debugging

      * **Target feature (required)**: Specify the feature that your model was trained to predict
      * **Categorical features**: Indicate which features are categorical to properly render them as categorical values in the dashboard UI.
 This is pre-loaded for you based on your dataset metadata.